tarosky/cookie-tasting/README.md

 ## Changelog

+### 1.0.3

+* Add filter to cookie detection API.

 ### 1.0.2

 * Bugfix: if home url is not SSL, cookie `$secure` flag is now false.
-  But we sincerely recommend protecte your site under SSL.
+  But we sincerely recommend protecting your site under SSL.

 ### 1.0.0